e Filing Income Tax

 - If the property is rented then you need to submit the name of the tenant and the income from the tenant.

 - Particulars of sale purchase and mutual fund statement of debt funds, equity funds, SIPs and ELSS are also required at the time of online income tax filing.

-How to Reporting Income from Other Sources When E Filing Income Tax Returns?
+How to Report Income from Other Sources When E Filing Income Tax Returns?

 - Prepare your ITR 1 form online and submit it.